chanzuckerberg/cellxgene/README.md

 To learn more about what you can do with _cellxgene_, see the [Getting Started](https://chanzuckerberg.github.io/cellxgene/getting-stared/) guide.

+## get in touch

+Have questions, suggestions, or comments?
+You can come hang out with us by joining the [CZI Science Slack](https://join-cellxgene-users.herokuapp.com/) and posting in the `#cellxgene-users` channel.
+As mentioned above, please submit any feature requests or bugs as [Github issues](https://github.com/chanzuckerberg/cellxgene/issues).
+We'd love to hear from you!

 ## where we are going

 Our goal is to enable teams of computational and experimental